Daniel-Runge/guild-event-manager/README.md

 - [ ] WoW addon to handle invites and maybe ingame management of the guild

 ## Developer setup
+GEM will be using cloud based infrastructure and architecture.
+The cloud provider will most likely be AWS using Terraform configurations.
+Most likely using Lambdas, but EC2 is still on the table for simplicity (Which would use Docker).

 ## Problem analysis
 Domain class brainstorm